ChrisDeng21/daily-record/ubuntu/Installing_the_latest_qemu-system-arm_on_Ubuntu_22.04.4_LTS.md

 None

 ## Cause
-The `qemu-system-arm` version is `6.2` which install from APT Server, but `ast1030-evb` doesn't exist in supported machines.
+The qemu-system-arm version 6.2 was installed from the APT server, but the ast1030-evb is not listed among the supported machines.

 ## Solution
 1. Install a few prerequisite packages which let qemu build successfully.